survivejs/react-book/manuscript/implementing_kanban/06_drag_and_drop.md

 I encourage you to expand the application.
 The current implementation should work just as a starting point for something greater.
 Besides extending the DnD implementation, you can try adding more data to the system.
 You could also do something to the visual outlook.
 One option would be to try out various styling approaches discussed at the *Styling React* chapter.

 To make it harder to break the application during development, you can also implement tests as discussed at *Testing React*. *Typing with React* discussed yet more ways to harden your code.
 Learning these approaches can be worthwhile.
 Sometimes it may be worth your while to design your applications test first.
 It is a valuable approach as it allows you to document your assumptions as you go.

-In the next chapter, we'll set up a production level build for our application.
-You can use the techniques discussed in your own projects.